sambecker/exif-photo-blog/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Does your template use custom code?**
-If so, how have you modified the template?
+If so, what features/customizations have you added?

 **Steps to Reproduce**
 1. Go to '...'